 In the event that a customer becomes a victim of identity theft, LifeLock offers a number of recovery services to help restore the customer's identity to pre-theft status.
 The company provides limited power of attorney and lost wallet protection, as well as assists with financial, medical, criminal, and tax identity recovery.
 For a fee of $300, LifeLock will also work with customers with pre-existing identity theft conditions.

-LifeLock offers up to $1 million in its million dollar protection package, which covers up to $2,000 in replacement of stolen documents, up to $2,500 in traveling expenses, up to $6,000 in lost wages, up to $6,000 in elderly and child care, up to $10,000 in fraudulent withdrawals, and up to $1 million in legal services in the event of identity theft.
+LifeLock offers up to $1 million in its million dollar protection package, which covers up to $2,000 in replacement of lost or stolen documents, up to $2,500 in traveling expenses, up to $6,000 in lost wages, up to $6,000 in elderly and child care, up to $10,000 in fraudulent withdrawals, and up to $1 million in legal services in the event of identity theft.

-The identity theft protection company offers a 60-day complete money-back guarantee to annual members that request a refund within the appropriated 60 days post-billing.
-Meanwhile, some other companies in the identity protection industry do not offer a complete money-back guarantee with their services.
+The identity theft protection company offers a 60-day complete money-back guarantee to annual LifeLock account members that request a refund within the appropriated 60 days post-billing.
+Meanwhile, some other companies in the identity theft protection industry do not offer a complete money-back guarantee with their services.
 LifeLock's pro-rated refund promise emphasizes the company's confidence as well as its service guarantee.

 As part of our service, we attempt to partner with all the companies that we review, and may get compensated when you click or call them from our site; however, regardless of any current, past, or future financial arrangements, companies listed on Best Company cannot buy their position, nor do we manipulate or inflate a company's ranking for financial gain.
 A company’s ranking is based on and calculated by an objective set of ranking criteria, as well as user reviews.
 For more information on how we rank companies, click here.